1920 Decatur Staleys season: Post season

 Since there were no playoff system in the APFA until 1932, a meeting was held to determine the champions.
 Each team that showed up had a vote to determine the champions.
 The Staleys and the All-Americans each stated they should be the champions because they had more wins and were not beaten by the Akron Pros.
 However, since the Akron Pros had a 1.000 winning percentage, the Pros were awarded the Brunswick-Balke Collender Cup on April 30, 1921.
 Seven players from the Staleys were on the 1920 All-Pro team.
-Guy Chamberlain, Hugh Blacklock, and George Trafton were on the first team; George Halas was on the second team; and Burt Ingwerson, Ross Petty, and Ed Sternaman were on the third team.
+Guy Chamberlain, Hugh Blacklock, and George Trafton were on the first team; George Halas was on the second team; and Burt Ingwerson, Ross Petty, and Dutch Sternaman were on the third team.

 Legacy

 Five players from the 1920 Decatur Staleys roster went on to be enshrined in the Pro Football Hall of Fame.
-Guy Chamberlin was in the class of 1965, Jimmy Conzelman was in the class of 1964, Paddy Driscoll was in the class of 1965, George Halas was in the class of 1963, and George Trafton was in the class of 1964.
-The Pro Football Hall of Fame's selection committee compiled a list of the National Football League 1920s All-Decade Team.
-Each of the aforementioned Hall-of-Famers are on this team.
+George Halas was in the class of 1963, Jimmy Conzelman and George Trafton were in the class of 1964, while Guy Chamberlin and Paddy Driscoll were in the class of 1965.